thebusfactor/p11/M1_Requirements/Sean_Report_Contribution.md

 ![MVP Use Case Diagram](https://gitlab.ecs.vuw.ac.nz/ENGR301-302-2018/Project-11/Bus-Factor/blob/master/M1_Requirements/mvpDiagram.png?raw=true "MVP Use Case Diagram")

 Minimum Viable Product Use Cases
-###### 1. User sets up camera
+###### 1. User sets up camera, user navigates to software and runs it
 This use case is the only non-functional case our system has, which involes no software but the user making sure the camera is set-up in a manner allows for an unempeded view of the intersection.
 The goal for this would be for a successful detection of the bus and lights.
+Validity check: There is no input check that can be performed on this case due to the nature of it, as it requires the user to check the intersection is in view.
+Effect of Parameters: No parameters seem evident that would effect the input.
+Relationship of input and output: This is the main source of input for the software and pertains to all output.

 **Use Case Body**
 Summary: User acquiring camera, plugging it in and checking output